Dean Collins (dancer): Biography

-Collins' wife, Mary, believed he contributed to a smoother style of swing dance that eliminated the traditional bounce.
-According to jazz dance researcher Peter Loggins, Collins’ style evolved over the decades, eventually returning near the end of his life to the Lindy Hop he had learned at the Savoy Ballroom in the 1930s.

 The "Collins style" seen in Hollywood films later became the foundation for what was referred to in the 1990s as Hollywood-style Lindy Hop.

 Dean Collins and his style of Lindy Hop played a significant role in influencing and shaping various other dance styles, including Houston Push, Dallas Whip, St. Louis Imperial Swing, Washington D.C.
 Hand Dancing, Carolina Shag, Collegiate Shag, St. Louis Shag, Balboa and Bal-Swing, Ballroom Swing, East Coast Swing, Jitterbug, Jive, and Ballroom Jive.

 Collins also created a unique version of the Shim Sham, designed as a three-man performance.
 This version was not widely taught or shared.
 The original performers included Collins, Jack Arkin, and Johnny Mattox.
 Later, Bobby Hefner and Bart Bartolo also performed this rendition.

 Jewel McGowan, hailed by her contemporaries as the "greatest female swing dancer," was Dean Collins' dance partner for eleven years.
 She appeared alongside him in films such as Buck Privates (1941) and Ride 'Em Cowboy (1942).
 Together, they were affectionately known as the "Fred and Ginger of Lindy Hop."

-In the 1960s and 1970s, the duo continued to dance to various styles of music, as long as it "swung."
+In the 1960s and 1970s, he continued to dance to various styles of music, as long as it "swung."

 Dean Collins married his wife, Mary, and the couple settled in Glendale, California, where he remained highly active in the swing dance community until his death in 1984.
 Mary believed that Dean contributed to a smoothed-out swing dance style that eliminated the traditional bounce.

 When asked if her husband was responsible for the emergence of West Coast Swing, Mary responded, “Dean insisted that there were only two kinds of swing dancing – good and bad.”
 According to jazz dance researcher Peter Loggins, Dean’s style evolved over the decades, but near the end of his life, he returned to the Lindy Hop he had learned at the Savoy Ballroom in the 1930s.

 The "Collins style," as seen in Hollywood films, later became the foundation for what was referred to in the 1990s as Hollywood-style Lindy Hop.
 Reflecting on the dedication of dancers during his era, Dean once remarked, “Young people in those days took their dancing very seriously.
-They spent much time with their partner, learned the steps, invented new ones.
-It was more than a hobby; it was a real passion.”
+They spent much time with their partner, learned the steps, invented new ones.”